ReplicaParadoxica/ToDo-API/README.md

-Just a simple API, representing ToDo lists [In progress] --
+Just a simple API, representing ToDo lists
+--

 It is deployed on here, on fly.io: https://patient-lake-8206.fly.dev/api/